erincon01/azure-cost-cli/README.md

         --useUSD          Force the use of USD for the currency.
 Defaults to false to use the currency returned by the API
         --skipHeader      Skip header creation for specific output formats.
 Useful when appending the output from multiple runs into one file.
 Defaults to false
         --filter          Filter the output by the specified properties.
 Defaults to no filtering and can be multiple values.
         --includeTags     Include Tags from the selected dimension.
 Valid only for DailyCost report and output to Json, JsonC or Csv.
+        --expandColumns   Expand columns: subscription id, subscription name, resource group name, and resource type.
+The option is used for DailyCost report and output to Json, JsonC or Csv.
+Ignored in other reports and output formats.

                                               Ignored in the rest of reports and output formats.
     -m, --metric           ActualCost    The metric to use for the costs.
 Defaults to ActualCost.
 (ActualCost, AmortizedCost)

 COMMANDS: